GerrySly/gerrysly.github.io/content/posts/css-coverage.md

 ## Browser Tests

 One of the nifty things with browser tests is you have deep access to the constituents that make Chrome so powerful, such as Devtools.
-We can
+We can hook into the Chrome Devtools Protocol (in a very similar way to Puppeteer) and pull out the CSS coverage information.